mlindauer/asapy/README.md

 * Users of algorithm selection to get insights in their own data, to verify the correctness of the data and to understand how algorithm selection handles the data
 * Developers of algorithm selection tools to get better insights on what kind of data they operate

+## License

+This program is free software: you can redistribute it and/or modify it under the terms of the MIT license (please see the LICENSE file).
+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+You should have received a copy of the MIT license along with this program (see LICENSE file).
+If not, see https://opensource.org/licenses/MIT.

 ## Installation

 ### Requirements